 The Act gives people a right to have their personal details hidden or removed from a public register where they can show that the safety or well-being of any person might be affected if the information was to remain on the record.
 Council must suppress the information unless it is satisfied that the public interest in maintaining public access to the information outweighs any individual interest.

-An application for suppression should be made in writing and addressed to the General Manager.
+An application for suppression should be made in writing and addressed to the Chief Executive Officer.
 It must contain sufficient detail to allow for the proper assessment of the application and supporting documentation may be required.

 What can an individual do if personal information is collected or used wrongly?